 So, for the some 180,000 families in the UK who have three children or more, what are the best cars?
-Below you’ll find five great options, all of which come kitted out with seven seats and, perhaps more importantly, can carry THREE Isofix child seats side-by-side in a single row.
+Below you’ll find five great options, all of which come kitted out with seven seats and, perhaps more importantly, can carry THREE Isofix child seats.

 The Touran might not enjoy the same popularity Volkswagen’s SUVs do, but it does benefit from the same hallmark quality, excellent engine line-up and a very roomy interior.

 Interestingly, VW’s more popular SUVs didn’t even feature on WhatCar’s list, although it’ll be interesting to see how the new Tiguan Allspace compares.